Kota

 • Illness Benefit

-The receiver must have enough social insurance contributions (PRSI) contributions and satisfy other conditions, like being ineligible for any work.
+The receiver must make enough social insurance (PRSI) contributions and satisfy other conditions, such as being ineligible for work.

 A widow/widower can receive a pension if all contribution conditions have been met on either spouse’s PRSI records as of the date of death.